Lordwill1/todo-list/README.md

 To ensure rapid and reliable deployments, we implemented CI/CD for the project.
 It automatically builds the application, runs the unit tests, and deploys the app to the server.

+You can read the full documentation (in bahasa Indonesia) [here](https://docs.google.com/document/d/1W3SrFKlxeNQtjuRTD7egDTQNEU-nV5t92ysfZFpU7bY/edit?usp=sharing).

 ### *Features*:
 * User Registration & Login
 * Personalized to-do list manager